wp-plugins/collapsing-categories/readme.txt

 * postTitleLength
     * Truncate post titles to this number of characters (default: 0 = don't truncate)
-* animate
+* accordion
-    * When set to true, collapsing and expanding will be animated
+    * When set to true, expanding one category closes all others at that level
 * catfeed
     * Whether to add a link to the rss feed for a category.
 Possible values:
         * 'none' (default)